SugiAki1989/chatr/README.md

 chatr_setup(config_file_path = "~/path_to_file/config.yml")
 ```

-The function names in the chatworkr package correspond to endpoint and HTTP methods, **except for certain functions**:
+The function names in the chatr package correspond to endpoint and HTTP methods, **except for certain functions**:

 - endpoint is `/rooms/{room_id}/files` and method is `POST`: `chatr_room_post_file()`
 - endpoint is `/rooms/{room_id}/messages` and method is `GET`: `chatr_room_get_messages()`